Central Cancer Registry Reporting Content IG

 Background to Cancer Reporting in the USA

 Population-based cancer surveillance is critical in North America for cancer control activities aimed at reducing the morbidity and mortality of cancer, the second leading cause of death in the United States (U.S.).
 Population-based public health central cancer registries across the U.S. are mandated to collect complete and timely cancer diagnostic, treatment, and outcome data from hospitals, physician offices, treatment centers, clinics, laboratories, and other sources.
-Recent shifts in cancer treatment away from hospital settings and towards ambulatory healthcare settings are increasing the importance of ambulatory (non-hospital) healthcare providers (e.g., non-hospital, non-laboratory health care practitioner, physician or dental office, ambulatory surgery center, cancer treatment center, etc.) authorized/required to report a cancer case to the public health central cancer registry for cancer surveillance.
+Recent shifts in cancer treatment from hospital settings towards ambulatory healthcare settings are increasing the importance of ambulatory (non-hospital) healthcare providers (e.g., non-hospital, non-laboratory health care practitioner, physician or dental office, ambulatory surgery center, cancer treatment center, etc.) authorized/required to report a cancer case to the public health central cancer registry for cancer surveillance.

 Regional, state and territorial public health central cancer registries collect, manage, and analyze data about cancer cases and cancer deaths.
 Cancer surveillance is a complex system that captures longitudinal data from multiple data sources using a variety of methods.
 In addition to recording the occurrence of each reportable cancer (or tumor), the reporters provide information to public health central cancer registries on the diagnosis, treatment and vital status.
 Reporting requirements may vary by hospital, state, district, territory, or province.
 Please note for the purposes of this implementation guide the term, “reportable cancer” is inclusive of all tumors reportable to a public health central cancer registry.
-The North American Association of Central Cancer Registries (NAACCR) Standards for Cancer Registries, Volume II, Data Standards and Data Dictionary, describes the standards of tumor reportability for national standard-setting organizations in North America.
+The North American Association of Central Cancer Registries (NAACCR) Standards for Cancer Registries, Data Standards and Data Dictionary, describes the standards of tumor reportability for national standard-setting organizations in North America.

 Public health central cancer registry data are used for surveillance, development of comprehensive cancer control programs, and healthcare planning and interventions.
 Improved accuracy and completeness of cancer surveillance data impacts all areas of public health interventions.
 Data also provides baseline and performance measures for cancer-related interventions designed to reduce cancer incidence or improve early detection.
 Identification of disparities among various population subgroups in stage at diagnosis or in treatment received can inform interventions to reduce these disparities and reduce the cancer morbidity and mortality in minority or disadvantaged populations.